avcoder/unit06-lesson06/slides.md

 # Recap

+- Q: When does a React component re-render?
 - fyi - RSC can be compatible with functional React, but only if backend is node
 - Let's look again at last week's exercise of [Putting it all together](https://unit06-lesson05.netlify.app/11)
    - 👀 use of TS